How to Overcome Fear of Driving with 6 Key Tips

 Even if you think you are a good driver, taking lessons with a driving instructor will still help immensely.
 This is especially important if you haven’t been behind the wheel for some time.

 2 – Learn the rules of the road

 In addition to taking lessons with a driving instructor, you want to know the rules of the road by heart.
 If you know exactly what to do in each situation, and how others will act, you will feel much more comfortable in traffic.
-A common mistake people make is that they study just enough to pass their permit test, but not enough to actually understand all driving rules and safe driving skills you need to stay safe in the long run.
+A common mistake new drivers make is that they study just enough to pass their permit test, but not enough to actually understand all driving rules and safe driving skills you need to stay safe in the long run.

 By learning safe driving skills you will reduce the risk of an accident drastically, which should reduce your driving anxiety over time.
 For example; safe driving skills help you maintain a proper following distance to vehicles in front which means you won’t need to brake or change lanes as much.
 Another safe driving example would be to plan your routes so you won’t need to change lanes as much.

 All the Zutobi Drivers Ed courses focus on safety and defensive driving techniques.
 Even if you have a license, we recommend that you read up on the rules of the road and learn the latest techniques and practices.

 3 – Practice…

 This links back to tip #1, but it’s important enough to warrant its own place in this list.

 It may sound harsh to suggest that people who experience anxiety while driving should sit behind the wheel more, but the more you practice, the better a driver you will become and the less stressful driving will feel.
 Driving anxiety often relates to feeling inadequate in a car.
 You should see that your driving anxiety lessens the more you get used to handling your car in traffic and the more comfortable you feel as a driver.